dreamineering/tutu/README.md

 ## Plan

-Use the conversion of Scaffold-Eth TypeScript to working with NX to understand the fundamental building blocks of the ethereum ecosystem better.

-- [ ] Prototype in a scaffold-eth app that has the kitchen sink of features
-- [ ] Use Storybook to create a visual reference of components and their functionality
-- [ ] Understand/document jobs of core depenedencies
+Help to drive standardisation of naming conventions, and best practices to help conceptual and fundamental leaps forward in the world of multi-chain development.

 ### Web3 App Fundamentals

-Use a common layer of UI components and reference functions to evolve ideas for building core types of Web3 app that can also be used to onboard new developers more efficiently.
+Create a common library to evolve ideas for building core types of Web3 app that can also be used to onboard new developers more efficiently.

 - [ ] Create a DAO with Multi-Sig to run operations
 - [ ] Create a DeFi operations project to leverage capital
 - [ ] Create a base marketing project to sell ideas
 - [ ] Use software to create [real world](https://mm.dreamineering.com/docs/projects/apps/) value

+### Components

+Use [CDD](https://mm.dreamineering.com/docs/engineering/software/architecture/component-driven-development) to evolve core building blocks to rapidly evolve Web3 apps.

+Use the conversion of Scaffold-Eth TypeScript to working with NX to understand the fundamental building blocks of the ethereum ecosystem better.

+- [ ] Create an app to replicate scaffold-eth-typescripts **kitchen sink** of features
+- [ ] Understand/document jobs of core depenedencies
+- [ ] Use Storybook to create a common library with visual reference of standard components and variant use cases
+- [ ] Investigate archecture of headless (any CSS lib) and and bottomless (any chain) UI components

 ### Backend